camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

       </VirtualHost>
       ```
       This is this based on the instructions from Passenger installation guide and contains the minimum configuration
-      of a plain HTTP site mapped to the registration system code.
+      of a plain HTTP site mapped to the registration application code.
    3. Enable this new site configuration:
       ```shell
       a2ensite registration